 OVERVIEW: The Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation awards community and health grants in Kleberg and the surrounding counties of South Texas.
 More broadly, it supports medical science, biomedical research, education, arts, wildlife, and animal sciences.

-FUNDING AREAS: Basic medical science, biomedical research, education, community and health services in Kleberg and surrounding counties of South Texas; arts and humanities, wildlife, veterinary and animal sciences
+FUNDING AREAS: Basic medical science, biomedical research, education, community and health services, arts and humanities, wildlife, veterinary and animal sciences

 IP TAKE: Medical research is the big cause for this funder, but locally, health services in Kleberg and the surrounding counties is on the rise.

-PROFILE: The Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation was established by Robert and Helen Kleberg in Kingsville, Texas, in 1950.
+PROFILE: Established in 1950, the Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation is the foundation of Robert and Helen Kleberg of Kingsville, Texas.
 Based in San Antonio, Texas, its purpose is to improve the quality of life in South Texas communities, as well as to advance scientific research, and wildlife and habitat stewardship.
 Robert Kleberg was a successful rancher and livestock breeder who was passionate about wildlife conservation and science.
 His wife, Helen, loved the arts and was involved in many local causes.
 Grantmaking areas of interest are basic medical science, biomedical research, education, community and health services, arts and humanities, wildlife, and veterinary and animal sciences.

 Historically, around 60 percent of Kleberg grants have gone to medical research since inception.
 The other categories receive between three percent and nine percent of overall giving.
 Overall, health and education have been the next two biggest causes for this funder.
 Only community and health organizations in South Texas are considered for grants, but the other categories have a somewhat broader reach.
 This funder only awards general operating support for newer and less-established organizations.
 Project support is available for up to five years.
-Capital project requests are rarely considered, but groups have a better chance at this if they are small, community-based agencies and if eco-friendly features are added.
+The funder rarely considers capital project requests, but groups have a better chance at this if they are small, community-based agencies and if eco-friendly features are added.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)